-This BLOG On Homeowners Who Bailed On Mortgage During Mortgage Collapse Was UPDATED On September 24th, 2017
+This Article Is About Homeowners Who Bailed On Mortgage During Mortgage Collapse

-Residential home sales has been steadily increased and so has real estate prices.
+Residential home sales have been steadily increased and so have real estate prices.

-- Many of previous homeowners who have walked away from their mortgage loans due to the real estate and credit collapse are returning back to the housing market.
+- Many previous homeowners who have walked away from their mortgage loans due to the real estate and credit collapse are returning back to the housing market

 Those Who Bailed On Mortgage Loans Are Coming Back With Damaged Credit